Mothers Talk

-"Mothers Talk" is a 1984 song by the British band Tears for Fears.
+"Mothers Talk" is a 1984 song by the English new wave band Tears for Fears.
 Written by Roland Orzabal and Ian Stanley and sung by Orzabal, it was the band's seventh single release (the first to be taken from their second album Songs from the Big Chair (1985) and fifth UK Top 40 chart hit.
 The song was released six months in advance of the album, and enjoyed moderate success internationally.

 Orzabal notes that while "Mothers Talk" helped move the band in a new creative direction, he does not like the track.
 Producer Chris Hughes considers it important to the band's development, although he and engineer Dave Bascombe agree that the song is not one of Orzabal's best.

 Background

 This was a taster for Songs from the Big Chair, the second album, on which we unashamedly tried to become more commercial.
 I was against it, but I was swayed by some of the people that I was working with.
 They wanted to come out all guns blazing, but I wasn't ready for that.
 It was from this point, though, that things really started to explode.